February Housing Stats

 Lowest February inventory since 2006

-Consistent with typical seasonal behavior sales, new listings and inventory levels all trended up compared to last month.
+Consistent with typical seasonal behaviour sales, new listings and inventory levels all trended up compared to last month.
 However, with 1,740 sales and 2,389 new listings, inventory levels improved only slightly over the last month and remained amongst the lowest February levels seen since 2006.

 “While higher lending rates are impacting sales activity as expected, we are seeing a stronger pullback in new listings, keeping supply levels low and supporting some stronger-than-expected monthly price gains,” said CREB® Chief Economist Ann-Marie Lurie.
 “Prices are still below the May 2022 peak and it is still early in the year.
 However, if we do not see a shift in supply, we could see further upward pressure on prices over the near term.”